-The main symptom (play video) of a groin strain is a sudden sharp pain in the groin area, either in the belly of the muscle or higher up where the tendon attaches to the pelvic bone.
-It might be felt when sprinting or changing direction quickly.
+The main symptom of a groin strain is sudden sharp pain on the inside of the thigh.
+It can be either in the belly of the muscle, or higher up where the tendon attaches to the pelvis.
+Often pain is felt when sprinting or changing direction quickly.
 The athlete may or may not be able to play on depending on how severe the injury is.

-Although there is often swelling (oedema) as a result of a groin strain this is often not visible to the naked eye.
+Although there is often swelling as a result of a groin strain, this is often not visible to the eye.
 Groin strains are graded 1, 2 or 3 depending on the extent of the injury.

-Grade 2 - A Grade 2 injury is a moderate tear which involves damage to more than 25% of fibres.
-The athlete will often know when the injury occurred and will feel a sudden sharp pain in the groin (adductor) muscles during exercise.
-Bruising and swelling will usually develop over the next few days but this may not be visible to the naked eye.
-The injured muscle will be weak and painful when attempting to contract the muscle - this is easily tested by squeezing your legs together with a ball between your knees.
+A Grade 2 injury is a moderate tear which involves damage to more than 25% of fibres.
+You will often know when the injury occurred from a sudden sharp pain in the groin during exercise.
+Bruising and swelling will develop over the next few days, but will not always be visible.
+Attempting to contract the muscle against resistance will be painful.
+This is easily tested by squeezing a ball between your knees.
 Pain will also be felt on stretching the groin muscles.

 A professional therapist will perform a full examination which includes a number of tests;

-Range of motion - Testing the range of motion available at the hip joint or stretching the suspected injured muscles may reproduce symptoms.
-By analysing the pain responses to particular movements or stretches will give the therapist vital information about which muscles/tendons may be damaged.
-Moving the leg out to the side (away from the body into "abduction") stretches the groin muscles and can give an indication about flexibility.
-In the healthy athlete both legs should be equal in terms of degree of stretch or flexibility.
+Range of motion – Testing the range of motion available at the hip joint or stretching the suspected injured muscles may reproduce symptoms.
+By identifying which movements are most painful, your therapist can deduce which muscles/tendons may be injured.
+Moving the leg out to the side (away from the body into abduction) stretches the groin muscles and can give an indication about flexibility.
+In a healthy athlete, both legs should be equal in terms of degree of stretch or flexibility.

-The main function of the adductor muscle group is to pull the leg back towards the midline, a movement called adduction.
-They also stabilize and control the pelvis during movement of the legs during most activities including walking, running, sprinting, playing football, horse riding, hurdling, and any sport which requires rapid changes in direction.
-This is achieved by the adductor muscles on one side keeping the pelvis level and still while the adductor muscles on the opposite side are used to move the leg.
+The main function of the adductor muscle group is to pull the leg back towards the midline.
+This movement called adduction.
+The adductor muscles also stabilize and control the pelvis during most activities including walking, running, sprinting, playing football, horse riding and hurdling.
+They are especially important in any sport which requires rapid changes in direction.
+The adductor muscles on one side keep the pelvis level while the adductor muscles on the opposite side are used to move the leg.

 Groin strain treatment & rehabilitation

 The Sportsinjuryclinic.net groin strain rehabilitation program is based on four strands or pathways of treatment (ice, heat, massage etc), stretching, strengthening and maintaining fitness.
-As each injury and each athlete is different they may start at a different point and progress at different rates.
+Each injury and each athlete is different and will start at a different point, and also progress at different rates.

 Apply the P.R.I.C.E principles (protection, rest, ice, compression, and elevation) as soon as possible after the injury and for the first 72 hours.
 A cold therapy and compression wrap will help stop internal bleeding, reduce pain and swelling speeding up the healing process.
 Wearing a groin support or groin strapping (see below) is also useful in the early stages in order to minimise pain and support the muscle while it heals.
 The use of groin supports and compression shorts is useful to protect and support the muscle when returning to training.